renanborgez/kandinsky-dart/README.md

 A Dart ported version of [francisrstokes/kandinsky-js]

-A tiny color library to create (dymanic and fixed) radial and linear gradients, convert rgb, hue, hex, hsl and css colors.
+Create dymanic and fixed gradients, convert from/to rgb, hue, hex, hsl and css colors.

 ## Documentation